Otumian-empire/swift-python/exercise19.md

 ## Practical

 * Write a function that returns the number of lines and characters on each line in the entire file.
 * Write a function that returns the document statistics of a give file.
 The document statistics are number of lines, number of words, number of characters with space and witout space.
+Lines are separated by newlines, words are separated by spaces.

     ```sample output
     file name